Skip to content

 A 2021 study published in the Journal of Business Research found that organizational pride was positively associated with job performance, organizational citizenship behaviors, and reduced turnover intentions.
 The effect was particularly strong in customer-facing roles.

-1. Employee Satisfaction
+1. Employee satisfaction

 At the core of organizational pride is employee satisfaction.
 When workers feel energized and fulfilled, pride naturally follows.

-Here are two ways organizations can boost satisfaction:
+Here are ways organizations can boost satisfaction:

 • Skill variety: Diversify tasks and skills needed to keep work engaging.